- img 3 loading...

 - Progression - A new settlement progression system, that has goals/rewards for settlement builders (still in development.)

-- Travel - A fast travel system to immersively allow you to travel between settlements.
+- Travel - A new fast travel system to immersively allow you to travel between settlements.

 - Mail - A new mailbox system is created, to allow you to receive messages and items from various NPCs.